 Reading water

-This time of year, more so than any other time of year, focus on the deeper runs with slow to medium currents.
+Even though we are out of winter, trout on most of our local rivers are still, in the deeper runs with slow to medium currents.
 This can change if a strong hatch is occurring as the trout will show themselves by rising or making nervous water.
 Trout will most likely not be found in the fast riffles or bustling pocket water that was so productive in the warmer months.
 The good news is that once you find one trout, you are going to find a few others in the same type of water.
 Target slower runs along banks or coming off of bankside structure and focus on the 3 to 6 foot depth ranges and medium speed current.
 For dead drifting streamers, most of the bigger fish willing to eat a streamer right now are going to be in deeper, slower water and not in the main, heavy currents.
 These large trout are going to be resting, waiting in ambush, near the heavier currents but not in them.

 Rainbow trout are spring spawners and often prefer smaller tributaries over the larger rivers.
 The Livingston spring creeks (DePuy, Armstrong and Nelson) are all open in the spring.
 Trout from the Yellowstone river are already moving into the spring creeks prior to the spawn and this is one of the few times of the year where you can expect higher catch rates on the “creeks” due the the large influx of “river” fish.
 As we move farther into the spring, please try to avoid the shallow gravel riffles where the trout will be spawning.
 The large “clean” circles in the gravel are trout nests or redds.
 Wading across the redds can crush delicate eggs buried just a few inches below the surface.
 Trout expend a lot of energy when spawning so please avoid casting to trout that are actively on redds in the spring months.